List of downloadable songs for Rocksmith

 Almost all songs are available to buy individually.
 Songs by the same artist are often available as "Song Packs", which include three or more songs, for a discounted price.

-The final DLC to be released was released in March 2020, as Ubisoft San Francisco transitions to a new project.
+The final DLC to be released was released in March 2020, as Ubisoft San Francisco transitioned to a new project.
 As of November 2021, the DLC for the original Rocksmith is slowly getting removed from digital storefronts as the licensing agreements for the songs expire.